North Division (MPBL)

 The North Division is one of two divisions in the Maharlika Pilipinas Basketball League (MPBL), the other being the South Division.
 Both divisions were formed as a result of the league's national expansion in the 2018–19 season.
-As of 2025, both divisions consist of 15 teams each.
+As of 2026, the North Division consists of 14 teams.

-The most recent realignment occurred in the 2025 season.
-The expansion Ilagan Isabela Cowboys were placed in the North Division alongside the returning Pasig City MPBL team.
-The Rizal Golden Coolers were realigned to the South Division to balance both divisions.
+The most recent realignment occurred in the 2026 season.
+The Nueva Ecija Rice Vanguards, Pampanga Giant Lanterns and Pangasinan Heatwaves all departed.
+The Meycauayan Marilao Gems, which relocated from Muntinlupa, were realigned to the North and so do the Parañaque Patriots to even the divisions.